Long-Term Balance Transfer Credit Card Offers

-Transfer your credit card debt and repay it over 12 months with 0% interest.
+Transfer your credit card debt and repay it over 12 months with 0% p.a. interest.
 Compare some of the longest balance transfers available today.

 One way to tackle your credit card debt is to apply for a balance transfer credit card and transfer your balance at a low interest rate for a set period of time.
 The longer the term of a balance transfer, the more time you will have to pay off your debt.
 Learn about longer term balance transfer offers in this guide and some of the most commonly asked questions when applying for them.